cahute/cahute/docs/headers/cahute/link.rst

         CASIOLINK variants, both devices can negotiate different serial parameters and switch to them.

-    If the device uses DTR and the cable supports it, it can be selected manually as well, amongst the following:
+    If the device uses DTR and the cable supports it, it can be set manually as well, amongst the following:

+    .. c:macro:: CAHUTE_SERIAL_DTR_IGNORE

+        Ignore the status of the DTR line (*by default*).

+        This is the most portable option, since the platform may not allow Cahute to set the DTR line.

     .. c:macro:: CAHUTE_SERIAL_DTR_DISABLE

-        Disable DTR (*by default*).
+        Disable the DTR line when the link is opened, and leave it disabled.

+        This may cause a :c:macro:`CAHUTE_ERROR_IMPL` error if the platform does not allow Cahute to set the DTR line.

     .. c:macro:: CAHUTE_SERIAL_DTR_ENABLE

-        Enable DTR.

-    .. c:macro:: CAHUTE_SERIAL_DTR_HANDSHAKE

-        Enable DTR, and require a handshake to be done.
+        Enable the DTR line when the link is opened, and leave it enabled.

+        This may cause a :c:macro:`CAHUTE_ERROR_IMPL` error if the platform does not allow Cahute to set the DTR line.

-    If the device uses RTS and the cable supports it, it can also be selected manually, amongst the following:
+    If the device uses RTS and the cable supports it, it can also be set manually, amongst the following:

+    .. c:macro:: CAHUTE_SERIAL_RTS_IGNORE

+        Ignore the status of the RTS line (*by default*).

+        This is the most portable option, since the platform may not allow Cahute to set the RTS line.

     .. c:macro:: CAHUTE_SERIAL_RTS_DISABLE

-        Disable RTS (*by default*).
+        Disable the RTS line when the link is opened, and leave it disabled.

+        This may cause a :c:macro:`CAHUTE_ERROR_IMPL` error if the platform does not allow Cahute to set the RTS line.

     .. c:macro:: CAHUTE_SERIAL_RTS_ENABLE

-        Enable RTS.
+        Enable the RTS line when the link opened, and leave it enabled.

+        This may cause a :c:macro:`CAHUTE_ERROR_IMPL` error if the platform does not allow Cahute to set the RTS line.

     .. c:macro:: CAHUTE_SERIAL_RTS_HANDSHAKE

-        Enable RTS, and require a handshake to be done.
+        Use RTS/CTS handshaking.

+        This may cause a :c:macro:`CAHUTE_ERROR_IMPL` error if the platform does not support it, and does not allow the necessary pin interactions.

     Protocol-specific behaviour can be tweaked using the following flags: